Fechin/reference/source/_posts/git.md

 $ git diff
 ```

-Diff of what is staged but not yet commited
+Diff of what is staged but not yet committed
 ``` shell script
 $ git diff --staged
 ```